Can Foam Rolling Make Carpal Tunnel Worse? | 321 STRONG Answers

 ## What Happens If You Roll the Wrong Area

 Direct pressure on the carpal tunnel compresses the median nerve and makes symptoms worse.
 That narrow passage at the base of the hand is not built to handle a roller.
 Work the fleshy forearm instead, about two to three inches below the wrist crease.
 Keep sessions to 60 seconds per arm and use pressure that feels tolerable.
-A medium-density roller with textured zones gives better tactile feedback for forearm work than smooth foam.
-You can feel the muscle yield under pressure, which helps you calibrate intensity without guessing.
+According to 321 STRONG, a medium-density roller with textured zones gives better feedback for forearm work than smooth foam.
 Any increase in tingling during the session is your cue to stop and reposition.
 Never force the roller over bony areas or the thin skin directly over the wrist.

 ## Safe Forearm Rolling Technique

 Sit with your forearm on the roller and move at roughly one inch per second from elbow to wrist.
 Pause on tender spots for 10 to 15 seconds, then continue.
-Don’t roll across the wrist bones or the heel of the hand.
+Don't roll across the wrist bones or the heel of the hand.
 If symptoms flare up later that day, reduce pressure or frequency next session.
-A 2015 study in the Journal of Athletic Training found that foam rolling reduces DOMS (the delayed soreness you feel 24-48 hours after a hard workout) by about 30% without hurting performance ([Pearcey et al., *Journal of Athletic Training*, 2015](https://pubmed.ncbi.nlm.nih.gov/25415413/)).
-321 STRONG recommends applying that same consistency principle to forearm work: two short daily sessions outperform one aggressive bout that leaves your hand buzzing.
+A 2015 study in the Journal of Athletic Training found that foam rolling reduces delayed onset muscle soreness by about 30% without hurting performance ([Pearcey et al., *Journal of Athletic Training*, 2015](https://pubmed.ncbi.nlm.nih.gov/25415413/)).
+I've seen the same principle hold for forearm work: consistent short sessions outperform one aggressive bout that leaves your hand buzzing.
 Two minutes daily beats one intense session.
 For climbers and desk workers dealing with similar tightness, see our guide on [foam rolling for climbers tight forearms](/blog/foam-rolling-for-climbers-tight-forearms).

 ## Better Tools for Targeted Relief